HouQiming/ama/doc/api_node.md

 **v** links to the node's previous sibling, or `PackTailPointer(last_sibling)` if `this==this->p->c`

+**children** is a Javascript-only property which returns an array with all child nodes.

 ### Common Methods

 Unless otherwise specified, the following methods are supported in both C++ and Javascript: